 One species of cannabis has been made legal (industrial hemp), but we are still waiting for marijuana to be approved on the federal level.

-Marijuana Legalization Statistics
+Marijuana Legalization Facts and Statistics

-17. Legalizing cannabis would cause financial issues for the American Congress.
+15. Legalizing cannabis would cause financial issues for the American Congress.

-If all of the cannabis were legalized, that would cause a $5 billion reduction of cash flow for the Congress in the next decade.
+If all of the cannabis were legalized, that would cause a $5 billion reduction of cash flow for Congress in the next decade.